vk-cs/docs-public/docs/en/applications-and-services/1cgrm/tariffication/tariffication.md

 For all 1C software products: Accounting, Salary and Human Resources Management and Management of our company, a demo period is available, within which the service is provided without restrictions for a period of 30 days.

 To get demo access to the application, just select it when creating.
-There is no withdrawal of funds during the demo access, and this service is not displayed in the "Balance" section of the VK Cloud personal account.
+There is no withdrawal of funds during the demo access, and this service is not displayed in the "Balance" section of the VK Cloud management console.

 <warn>